tikv/rfcs/text/0118-pd-maintenance-endpoints.md

 ### **Happy Path**

-1. Before performing a maintenance operation, the orchestrator issues a `POST` to register the start of the task.
+1. Before performing a maintenance operation, the orchestrator issues a `PUT` to register the start of the task.
 2. If a `2XX` response is returned, the operation proceeds.
 3. If a `409` response is returned, another task is already running; retry later.
 4. Use `GET` to inspect ongoing tasks.